otacke/h5p-essay/README.md

 - As a teacher, I can define optional feedback phrases for a keyword; one for "if found in text" and one for "if not found in text".
 The content type might glue those phrases together, thus creating a feedback text.

 - xAPI statements
+  - experienced (when opened)
+  - completed (when sent)
+  - failed
+  - passed
+  - mastered
+  - scored
 - feedback bar/star